|First Entry May 3, 2010: Purrcy's mother and grandmother were Maine Coon cats from, where else...Maine.

 very quickly so I'm careful to say for the moment.
 I can give him sub-q fluids for dehydration if he doesn't drink

+the inflammation.
 Purrcy's latest blood work came back showing his liver enzyme levels to be within normal limits!
-We are hoping

-that the budesonide that he has been taking (fairly willingly) is helping to decrease the liver inflammation and to
+We are hoping that the budesonide that he has been taking (fairly willingly) is helping to decrease the liver

 She was quite pleased with his overall health, he has good tone and substance.
 His coat looks healthy and he